Worker

 2. Browse the catalogue and click Install on a model — for example, qwen3.6:27b or nomic-embed-text.

 3. Pick your worker as the destination.
-For cross-backend models, choose a target backend (Pendra by default).

 4. Install progress streams live in the console.